LucasAlfare/FLListening/README.md

 # FLListener

-This is my custom implementation for observer/listener/event driven project patterns.
+This is my custom implementation for observer/listener/event driven project patterns using pure Kotlin and its Coroutines.

 This aims to help me decouple code making then more separeted from thenselves by making different parts of a project interacting only by events notifications.